scaleflex/react-cloudimage-responsive/README.md

 ###### Type: **String** (e.g. 300px, 20vw) | Default: **undefined**

-If it's set the plugin will use width as fixed value and change only according device pixel ratio.
+If set, the plugin will use width as fixed value and change only according to the device pixel ratio.

 ### height

 ###### Type: **String** (e.g. 300px, 20vh) | Default: **undefined**

-If it's set the plugin will use height as fixed value and change only according device pixel ratio.
+If it's set, the plugin will use height as fixed value and change only according to the device pixel ratio.

 ### params

 ###### Type: **String** | Default: **undefined** | _optional_

-You can apply any Cloudimage operations/ filters to your image, e.g. brightness, contrast, rotation...
+You can apply any Cloudimage operations/filters to your image, like brightness, contrast, rotation, etc.
-Multiple params can be applied, separated by "```&```" e.g. **wat_scale=35&wat_gravity=northeast&wat_pad=10&grey=1**
+Multiple parameters can be applied, separated by "```&```" e.g. **wat_scale=35&wat_gravity=northeast&wat_pad=10&grey=1**

 ```javascript
 params="gray=1&bright=10"